Kemarus/Arch-install/README.md

 ## Usage
 - `loadkeys $LAYOUT`: change keyboard layout if necessary.
 - `pacman -Sy git`: install git.
-- `git clone https://github.com/Kemarus/Arch-install.git`: clone this repository.
+- `git clone https://github.com/Kemarus/Arch-install.git && cd Arch-install`: clone this repository.
 - `git checkout BRANCH`: where `BRANCH` is the desired branch.
-- `cd Arch-install && ./install.sh`: run the script.
+- `./install.sh`: run the script.
 - When installation is finished, unmount with `umount -R /mnt` and reboot.
 - Run `user_install.sh` (in the home directory).